srearl/cdlqualtrics/README.md

 ### formatting

-1. Format a csv file downloaded from Qualtrics with the `format_excel` function from the cdlqualtrics package.
+1. Format a csv file downloaded from Qualtrics with the `format_excel` function from the cdlqualtrics library.
 In this example, we are formatting observation data from the MWF multi-age class from the Fall 2023 semester.
 Modify the class and semester arguments passed to the `format_excel` function in accordance with the data file.

 ![](inst/image/rstudio_format_excel.png)
 *Format a csv file downloaded from Qualtrics with the `format_excel` function, here formatting data from the MWF multi-age Fall 2023 class:
-cdlqualtrics::format_excel(qualtrics_file = "")*
+cdlqualtrics::format_for_excel(qualtrics_file = "Fall 2022 CSL Observation Sheets MWF Multi-Age_October 4, 2023_07.45.csv", class = "MWFMulti", semester = "F23")*

 #### output